kishoren77/math_quantum/_pages/tqft.md

 ### From Strings to Surfaces

 In the previous sections, we modeled quantum mechanics using 1-dimensional string diagrams.
-However, as noted by mathematical physicist John Baez, the category of finite-dimensional Hilbert spaces ($$\mathbf{FdHilb}$$) shares a deep structural equivalence with the category of 2D cobordisms ($$\mathbf{Bord}_2$$).
+However, the category of finite-dimensional Hilbert spaces ($$\mathbf{FdHilb}$$) shares a deep structural equivalence with the category of 2D cobordisms ($$\mathbf{Bord}_2$$).

-My future research for this program will involve "inflating" our 1D string diagrams into 2D topological surfaces to explore the geometric intuition behind quantum entanglement.
+My future research for this program will involve inflating our 1D string diagrams into 2D topological surfaces.

 ### The Geometry of $$\mathbf{Bord}_2$$